A guide to eﬀective marketing analytics

 A recent Survey reveals that data scientists spend an average of 45% of their time on data wrangling and formatting.
 This means that data scientists and marketers struggle to organize the huge chunks of available data to evaluate and analyze it.

-3. Unreliable and poor quality data
+3. Unreliable and poor data quality management

 Besides having to sift through vast amounts of data, companies are also suﬀering from poor quality data that directly impact on operational eﬀiciency, customer satisfaction, and marketing budgets.
 A study conducted by Forrester found that 26% of marketing campaigns were aﬀected by substandard data.
 The study also revealed that 21% of surveyed company’s media budgets were wasted due to inaccurate and unreliable data.
 These figures are surprising as 82% of respondents said that they prioritize the quality of data collected and analyzed.
 Without maintaining data quality, marketing teams cannot reap the benefits of marketing analytics.

-4. Lack of suﬀicient analytical skills
+4. Lack of suﬀicient data analytics strategy and skills

 Even if companies have access to quality data, they might not have access to skilled analytics personnel.
 Data newbies usually have a limited data skillset.
 Beyond entry-level data skills such as basic reporting, they might not have the ability to analyze or see underlying drivers and challenges.
 This ultimately inhibits marketing analytics’ eﬀectiveness.
 A CMO Survey indicates that about half of the respondents lack skilled statisticians and sophisticated processes/tools to inform better decisions through marketing analytics.
 CMOs need to prioritize investments in hiring skilled professionals with experience in solving complex marketing analytics use cases to address these challenges.